MenkeTechnologies/zpwr/README.md

 - color-coded groups of zsh menu completion for git objects
 - heavily colorized man pages [zsh-very-colorful-manuals](https://github.com/MenkeTechnologies/zsh-very-colorful-manuals)
 - insert matching quotes, brackets and parentheses like most IDEs [zsh-autopair](https://github.com/hlissner/zsh-autopair)
-- custom keybinding to open files most recently edited based on viminfo and emacs recentff and placed into fzf for fuzzy searching (fzvim)
+- custom keybinding to open files most recently edited based on viminfo and emacs recentff and placed into fzf for fuzzy searching (zpwrFzvim)
 - vim keybindings (insert, normal and visual modes) to run current code file open in vim in tmux pane to right
 - vim keybindings (insert, normal and visual modes) to run current vim selection in tmux pane to right as standalone script
 - vim keybindings (insert, normal and visual modes) to run current vim selection in tmux pane to right in REPL